epfl-si/EPFL-Exchange-Exporter/README.md

 ## What is EEEE ?

 EEEE stand for EPFL Exchange Events Exporter.
-This app is used to return all calendars event of conference room, inside a data file as csv, json...
+This app is used to return all calendars event of ressources (conference room, materials..), inside a data file as csv, json...

 ## What does technologies uses ?